-For the upcoming fiscal year, the CRA has signaled a desire to transform the CIP into a true commercial and rehabilitation/beautification grants program; with expanded categories of funding and targeting specific industries.
+For the upcoming fiscal year, the CRA will continue on the path to transform the CIP into a true commercial and rehabilitation/beautification grants program; with expanded categories of funding and targeting specific industries.
 For example, there may be more need for infrastructure and neighborhood improvement program grants than in prior years.
-In addition, the currently-in-progress Florida Department of Transportation (FDOT) Roads project, SR 934/NE/NW 79 Street, which traverses the Redevelopment Area, will improve capacity deficiencies/traffic operations and multimodal use along the corridor in order to address the historical congestion, future travel demand and address safety conditions.
+In addition, the currently-in-progress Florida Department of Transportation (FDOT) Roads SR project, 934/NE/NW 79 Street, which traverses the Redevelopment Area, will improve capacity deficiencies/traffic operations and multimodal use along the corridor in order to address the historical congestion, future travel demand and address safety conditions.
 These road improvements have begun to transform the corridor and made navigating it safer for pedestrians and vehicles.

 The Business Innovation and Improvement Grant (BIIG) was created to further the economic viability of established small businesses in the Redevelopment Area.
-Just like the commercial grant, the BIIG program is designed to retain existing jobs; enhance the skill level of existing jobs; create new jobs; expand sales revenue, improve competitiveness, or enter new markets, and; improve operations, increase efficiency, and reduce costs and energy consumption.
+Just like the commercial grant, the BIIG program is designed to retain existing jobs; enhance the skill level of existing jobs; create new expand sales revenue, improve jobs; competitiveness, or enter new markets, and; improve operations, increase efficiency, and reduce costs and energy consumption.

 The BIIG makes capital available to fund the purchase of technology upgrades, equipment and inventory or advertising and marketing.
 Technical assistance is also available to grant recipients, in order to assist businesses with becoming more efficient and competitive.
-For FY 2020-21, the CRA budgeted \$150,000 for the BIIG program in the hopes of awarding at least 15 grants to deserving small businesses within the CRA corridor.
-For the current year, the CRA awarded eight BIIG grants for \$62,625.
+For FY 2021-22, the CRA budgeted \$279,500 for the BIIG program in the hopes of awarding at least 15 grants to deserving small businesses within the CRA corridor.
+For the current year, the CRA awarded eight BIIG grants for \$80,000.